RM-Terrell/project-orbital/docs/design_docs/rest_api_math.md

 Test mathematics results out to 4 decimal places. `assertAlmostEqual()` is great for this, and takes an arg for decimals.

-For assert comparison statements, follow convention of `assert(expected, actual)` in that order.
-Not `assert(actual, expected)`.
-No real reason for that order other than to be consistent with a style.

 ## General Design

 ### REST Call Types